 The Cricut Joy is the newest cutting machine.
 I just recently purchased one for myself and am excited to tell you about it!

 How is the Cricut Joy different from the Explore and Maker?

 The Cricut Joy is by far the smallest and least expensive Cricut cutting machine.
 It is only 5″ x 8″ when it is closed and only weighs about 4 pounds.
 This is a huge benefit if you don't have a large area to create projects and it's easy to tote it around!
 The biggest difference is that the Cricut Joy is made to complete smaller projects.
-You can cut up to 20 feet of length on the Joy, but you are limited in overall project sizes because of the narrow width.
+You can cut up to 20 feet of length on the Joy, but, it is limited to a 5.5 inch width, so it's not a great option for larger projects unless you want to have to piece a lot of things together.
 The base price of a Cricut Joy is around $159.

 What can the Cricut Joy cut?

 The Cricut Joy can do a lot despite its small size!
 You can make labels, greeting cards, wall decals, stickers, vinyl projects and so much more.
 It can cut Smart Materials without a cutting mat.
 It can really cut the most common materials that the Cricut Explore machines can cut (vinyl, iron-on, paper, etc.).
 But the Cricut Joy does not offer a deep-cut blade so you cannot cut any thicker materials.
 You also cannot cut fabric with a Cricut Joy.
 For a frame of reference, the Cricut Joy only cuts 50+ materials but the Explore Air cuts 100+ different materials and the Maker cuts 300+.